 - Thin Hairs Demand Low Heat Settings.
-In addition, it needs barrel material that absorbs low heat.
+Also, it needs barrel material that absorbs low heat.

 Three different hair patterns are commonly seen.
 They are:

-Hair pattern has a connection with the temperature.
+The hair pattern has a connection with the temperature.
 Straight hair is easy to curl thus low temperature is suggested for straight hairs.
 Wavy hair needs a little high temperature to be curled.
-However, curly hair is the stubborn one.
-It needs high temperature to be curled.
+However, curly hair is a stubborn one.
+It needs a high temperature to be curled.

-- Hair Pattern is connected to the Temperature Range.
+- The hair pattern is connected to the Temperature Range.

 - Straight hairs demand Low Heat Settings.